swiftlang/swift-evolution/proposals/testing/NNNN-sourcelocation-macro.md

 - **Including this macro and the `SourceLocation` type in the standard library instead of Swift Testing.** The value of `SourceLocation` isn't testing-specific.
+The Swift Testing code owners discussed this alternative with some of the standard library code owners and determined that Swift Testing's use case doesn't align with what we'd expect to see in the standard
+  library:

-However, it necessarily includes the complete path to a source file (i.e. `#filePath`) that may leak proprietary information about a developer's build system when used in production.
-As such, it is not suitable for general use in the Swift ecosystem.
-It may be appropriate for the standard library to include some _equivalent_ macro that can optimize away individual members the calling code doesn't use, but such a macro is beyond the scope of this proposal.
+  - Swift Testing needs to include the complete path to a source file (i.e.
+    `#filePath`) in its macro expansion.
+Including that path may leak proprietary information about a developer's build system when used in production.
+Swift Testing also needs to include the source file's file ID, but it is unlikely that a standard library version of this macro would include both.
+  - If the standard library added a `SourceLocation` type, Swift Testing would not be able to adopt it until its Darwin deployment targets were minimally aligned with the version of the standard library that first included said type.
+(This constraint is also the reason Swift Testing's attachments feature does not make use of `RawSpan`).
+  - If the standard library added a `SourceLocation` type that was distinct from our own (perhaps relying on some sort of `ExpressibleByTupleLiteral` protocol), Swift Testing would need to indefinitely maintain _two_ copies of most of our API surface: one that used our existing type and one that used the standard library type.
+The Swift Testing code owners do not consider the scope of this maintenance burden to be worth the potential benefits.